 Managing brokers work alone without supervision and may supervise other agents.
 Some managing brokers own or manage their own brokerage.
-Before taking the state exam to become a managing broker, you must first have held an active broker license for two of the previous three years and successfully complete the required coursework and pass the state licensing exam.
-If you meet these requirements, you may enroll in the 30-hour Managing Broker Pre-License Home Study and 15-hour Managing Broker Pre-License Applied Management & Supervision webinar.
+Before taking the state exam to become a managing broker, you must first have held an active broker license for two of the previous three years and successfully complete 45 hours of required managing broker pre-license coursework: 30-hour Managing Broker Pre-License Home Study and 15-hour Managing Broker Pre-License Applied Management & Supervision webinar.
 (Note: 15-hour Managing Broker Pre-License webinar and classroom dates are extremely limited.
 If not listed in the store or on the classroom calendar, no classes are currently scheduled.)

 When working with sellers, residential brokers help them get the best possible price for their home.
 When working with buyers, they help identify properties that appeal to the buyer and negotiate the best price.